OPEN FOR BUSINESS:

-St Paul’s Creative Centre is an unique co-working and shared office space for those working in arts and creative industries & technology, based in the heart of Adelaide.
+St Paul’s Creative Centre is an unique co-working and shared office space for those working in arts and creative industries, based in the heart of Adelaide.

-Featuring open-plan working areas, creative spaces, training rooms, private meeting rooms, and a stunning function space under the lofty church rafters, St Paul’s is more than a building with a wow factor, it’s a creative community.
+Featuring open-plan working areas, Gig City high speed internet, creative spaces, training rooms, private meeting rooms, and a stunning function space under the lofty church rafters, St Paul’s is more than a building with a wow factor, it’s a creative community.

 Whether you are a freelancer, a start-up or a small business team, St Paul’s is a flexible space designed to adapt to your business and creative needs.

-St Paul’s is also home to Fab Lab Adelaide (digital fabrication workshop) and the SA Music Hall of Fame (memorabilia display).
-Both are open to the public, see Current Members & Events for details.
+St Paul’s is also home to the SA Music Hall of Fame (memorabilia display), and general art gallery.
+See Current Members & Events for details.

-St Paul’s Creative Centre is an initiative of the State Government, through Arts South Australia.
+St Paul’s Creative Centre is an initiative of the State Government, through the Department for Innovation and Skills.
 Scroll down for details on its vision.

 Join us and enjoy the opportunities to connect, create, and innovate.